AN21

-Biography
+Career

-AN21 was nominated as "DJ Revelation" in the International Dance Music Awards (IDMAs).
+AN21 was nominated for "DJ Revelation" in the International Dance Music Awards (IDMAs).
 He appeared as a DJ in several major festivals including Pacha Ibiza, Ministry of Sound in London, Avalon in Los Angeles, Zouk in Singapore, Global Gathering, and Mysteryland.

 In 2011, AN21 assembled the compilation "People Of The Night", which was released for free with issue 497 of DJ Magazine.
 It collects works of Steve Angello, Dirty South, Swanky Tunes and others.
 On September 3, 2011, AN21 released the album People Of The Night in collaboration with Max Vangeli on Size Records.
 The album contains 15 tracks and includes collaborations with Steve Angello, Michael Woods, Tiësto, Congorock, Kim Fai and Moguai, and vocalists Example and Julie McKnight.

+Personal life

+He is the younger brother of Steve Angello, a producer and member of Swedish House Mafia.